 Sri Lanka simply could not stop surprising us with its magnificent beauty.
-From its breath-taking sceneries, golden sunsets and beaches stretching for miles, the little island has it all.
+From its breathtaking scenery, golden sunsets, and beaches stretching for miles, the little island has it all.
 Tread inland into the plush green landscape surrounded by misty mountains and you can uncover a few spectacular spots for hiking and immersing yourself in nature.

 Whether you’re in it to simply take in the panoramic beauty of the great outdoors and embrace a breath of fresh air, or you’re a hardcore adventure trekker that likes to push your limits, there is a multitude of options to pick from for a nature lover in Sri Lanka.

-We have listed some of our favourite hiking spots in Sri Lanka along with their difficulty levels so you can decide where you want to venture out to next.
+We have listed some of our favourite hiking spots in Sri Lanka along with their difficulty levels so you can decide where you want to venture next.